Why Airline Shares Are Down Today

 *Stock Advisor returns as of June 2, 2020

 Lou Whiteman owns shares of Delta Air Lines and Spirit Airlines.
 The Motley Fool owns shares of and recommends Spirit Airlines.
-The Motley Fool recommends Alaska Air Group, Delta Air Lines, Hawaiian Holdings, JetBlue Airways, and Southwest Airlines.
+The Motley Fool recommends Delta Air Lines, JetBlue Airways, and Southwest Airlines.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.